Cincinnati Reds Odds

 Here’s a brief example of a run line for a hypothetical Reds game:

-- Oakland Athletics (+1.5)
+- Athletics (+1.5)

 - Cincinnati Reds (-1.5)

 As shown above, the Reds are favored by 1.5 runs against the Athletics; the minus sign (-) indicates Cincinnati is the favorite, while a plus sign (+) is used to denote the underdog.
 Bettors who wanted to back Cincinnati here would be “laying” those 1.5 runs, meaning for their bets to cash the Reds would need to win by two runs or more.
-Bettors who selected the Athletics +1.5 would win if Oakland won outright or kept a loss to 1 run.
+Bettors who selected the Athletics +1.5 would win if the Athletics won outright or kept a loss to 1 run.

 Reds Moneylines